Stephen Botting

-Stephen Hovey Botting (5 November 1845 – 23 January 1927) was an English cricketer.
-Botting was a right-handed batsman who bowled right-arm medium pace.
-He was born at Higham in Kent in 1845.
+Stephen Hovey Botting (5 November 1845 – 23 January 1927) was an English cricketer who played for Kent.
+He was a right-handed batter who bowled right-arm medium pace.
+He was born at Higham.

 Botting played club cricket regularly at Cobham.
-He made his first-class cricket debut for Kent County Cricket Club against Sussex in 1867 at Ashford Road, Eastbourne in a match arranged by players rather than an official of either club.
+He made his first-class debut for Kent against Sussex in 1867 at Ashford Road, Eastbourne in a match arranged by players rather than officials of either club.
 He made a second first-class appearance for Kent against the same opposition at the County Ground, Hove, in 1875.

-Botting worked as a labourer and gardener throughout his life and played cricket as a professional.
-He married Jane Stevens in 1870, with the couple having 13 children.
-He died at Shorne near Gravesend, Kent on 23 January 1927 aged 81.
+Botting worked as a labourer and gardener throughout his life, and played cricket as a professional.
+He married Jane Stevens in 1870, and the couple had 13 children.
+He died at Shorne, near Gravesend, Kent on 23 January 1927, aged 81.